Intracranial pressure: Signs and symptoms of raised intracranial pressure

 In general, symptoms and signs that suggest a rise in ICP include headache, vomiting without nausea, ocular palsies, altered level of consciousness, back pain and papilledema.
 If papilledema is protracted, it may lead to visual disturbances, optic atrophy, and eventually blindness.
 The headache is classically a morning headache that may wake the person up.
 The brain is relatively poorly supplied by oxygen as a result of mild hypoventilation during the sleeping hours leading to hypercapnia and vasodilation.
 Cerebral edema may worsen during the night due to the lying position.
 The headache is worse on coughing, sneezing, or bending, and progressively worsens over time.
 There may also be personality or behavioral changes.

 In addition to the above, if mass effect is present with resulting displacement of brain tissue, additional signs may include pupillary dilatation, abducens palsies, and Cushing's triad.
 Cushing's triad involves an increased systolic blood pressure, a widened pulse pressure, bradycardia, and an abnormal respiratory pattern.
 In children, a low heart rate is especially suggestive of high ICP.
 Intracranial hypertension syndrome is characterized by an elevated ICP, papilledema, and headache with occasional abducens nerve paresis, absence of a space-occupying lesion or ventricular enlargement, and normal cerebrospinal fluid chemical and hematological constituents.

 Irregular respirations occur when injury to parts of the brain interfere with the respiratory drive.
 Biot's respiration, in which breathing is rapid for a period and then absent for a period, occurs because of injury to the cerebral hemispheres or diencephalon.
 Hyperventilation can occur when the brain stem or tegmentum is damaged.

 As a rule, patients with normal blood pressure retain normal alertness with ICP of 25–40 mmHg (unless tissue shifts at the same time).
-Only when ICP exceeds 40–50 mmHg does CPP and cerebral perfusion decrease to a level that results in loss of consciousness.
-Any further elevations will lead to brain infarction and brain death.
+Only when ICP exceeds 40–50 mmHg does CPP and cerebral perfusion decrease to a level that often causes loss of consciousness.
+Any further elevations may lead to brain infarction and brain death.

 In infants and small children, the effects of ICP differ because their cranial sutures have not closed.
 In infants, the fontanels (soft spots on the head where the skull bones have not yet fused) bulge when ICP gets too high.
 ICP correlates with intraocular pressure (IOP) but seems to lack the accuracy necessary for close management of intracranial pressure in the acute post-traumatic period.

 Papilledema (swelling of the optic disc) can be a reliable sign of elevated ICP.
 Unlike other conditions that may result in the swelling of the optic disc, it is in the case of papilledema that vision may go largely unaffected.